About

 It’s all about routines and processes

-“Mr. Barth has become a valuable colleague.
-He works very concentrated and precisely.
-His tasks include accounting and account maintenance.
-We have learned about his daily routines and ways of working.
-For Mr. Barth, processes must be exactly right.
-If something doesn’t go according to the plan, Mr Barth gets confused.
-For example, the account statement is not to be done every day, but only four times a week.
-However, Mr. Barth is used to the procedure of doing the account statement at the beginning of the working day.
+‘Mr Barth has become a valuable colleague.
+He works in a very focused and precise manner.
+His responsibilities include accounting and account maintenance.
+We have familiarised ourselves with his daily routines and working methods.
+For Mr Barth, processes must be exactly right.
+If something doesn’t go according to plan, he gets confused.
+For example, the account statement is not done every day, but only four times a week.
+However, Mr Barth is accustomed to doing the account statement at the start of the working day.
 Otherwise, he cannot start the day.
-So, we decided to do the account statement every day, to support Mr. Barth in his work routine.”
+Therefore, we decided to produce the account statement daily to support Mr Barth in his work routine.

 Acceptance of both sides